 There’s nothing quite like spending too much time cooped up inside the house with your children to push all of you to the edge of sanity.
 However, if finances are tight, it doesn’t always seem like the best idea to go out and about.
-Here are 15 ideas for FREE activities that you can do with your children to get you all out of the house.
+Here are 15 ideas for FREE activities for kids that you can do with your children to get you all out of the house.
 Now that the weather is getting nicer and daylight hours are longer, it’s the perfect time to change your reclusive habits and go explore.

 1. Do yard work or garden together

 Okay, so maybe this one doesn’t sound like much fun to you, but we promise your little one will have a great time!
 Even if you don’t actually get any leaves cleaned up or plant any flowers, letting your child dig around in the dirt for a while will get them a healthy dose of fresh air and pass some serious time.
 You don’t need to invest in fancy kids gardening toys, either – give your child a spoon, a spatula, a toy rake, or even a measuring cup and let them have at it!

 A trip to the nursery can be a great educational experience at no cost to you (unless of course you decide to spend a few bucks on some flowers that you and your kiddo can plant when you get home).
 Explore the rows of pretty flowers, asking your child which ones they like best, and teach them that plants are living, growing things.